-Switch off: Often a lack of presence and consciousness arises from constantly being connected or switched on.
+- Switch off: Often a lack of presence and consciousness arises from constantly “switched on”.
 Forcing yourself to unplug, disconnect and recalibrate is the first and most important step.
 The next time you go to get a coffee on your lunch break, put your phone away, just enjoy the quiet.
-Or on the train ride home just enjoy the view and give yourself time to properly wind down.
+Or on the train ride home just enjoy the view and give yourself time to properly wind down and re-centre.

-Read yourself: Sometimes we don’t realise that we are carrying tension or stress until it manifests itself externally.
-In this case learning to observe and read your own reactions is valuable in preventing the problem from becoming worse.
+- Tune into yourself: Sometimes we don’t realise that we are carrying tension or stress until it manifests itself externally.
+In this case, learning to observe and read your own reactions is valuable in preventing the problem from becoming worse.
 Take the time to figure out what situation or idea is causing the feelings to build up.
 Talk to the people around you, or perhaps even seek professional help from a counsellor, coach or mentor, to help you better understand yourself.
 A range of Blisspot online support can be found here.

-Take it easy: Making changes in life can be daunting, so it’s important to remember to be easy on yourself.
-You are you own powerful tool for change but you don’t want to add to your stress further.
+- Take it easy: Making changes in life can be daunting, so it’s important to remember to be easy on yourself.
+You are a powerful tool for creating change but you don’t want to add to your stress further.
 Keeping realistic expectations and implementing changes gradually will be more beneficial for you in the long term.